richardtkemp/obsidian-public/source/content/Essays/Intuition and Decision Theories/notes.md

 - how to cultivate tdt perspective, when not to
 - spirituality as cultural tdt
 - implications for .. other things? politics? spirituality? education?
+- libertarianism as a reaction to individualism - it's actually going against our evolved instincts!
+A patch on a broken culture, by admitting defeat.
+Maybe it's a valid path - but denying one of the instincts which made us successful doesn't seem a priori like it would be the optimal path.
+- Relevant instincts which we might criticise?
+Nepotism?
+Tribalism
+- what would rational thought deployed toward mutual benefit look like? sounds like socialism but is it?
+	- **Instinctive individualism** (early vertebrates, basic survival)
+	- **Instinctive kin-group mutualism** (mammals, primates - Hamilton's rule)
+	- **Instinctive tribal mutualism** (early humans - in-group cooperation, out-group competition)
+	- **Explicit rational individualism** (default from Enlightenment onwards - market thinking, utilitarian calculus.
+Existed before, but was near-universally frowned on).
+NB some of our rational stuff is pro-coordination: writing, laws, religion, internet
+	- **??
+The next phase**

 https://claude.ai/share/4bd074ff-2bc4-4cb6-819a-dc05400d2679